Sovgut/datagrid/README.md

-Of course.
-Based on the refactored code and its new API, I've created a comprehensive and accurate `README.md` file.

-This new version corrects the usage examples, updates the feature list, and adds high-level API documentation to properly reflect the library's current state.

-Here is the file content:

----

 # React DataGrid

 A powerful, flexible, and headless data grid solution for React applications.
 It provides the logic, state management, and hooks needed to build highly custom and type-safe data grids.